Kent Cycling and Walking Infrastructure Plan

 • Are there any planned routes for Maidstone?

-Johnbsfa asked 7 months ago
+Johnbsfa asked about 1 year ago

 This first iteration of the KCWIP shows the 15 top prioritised walking/wheeling zones and cycling routes.
 In this version for Maidstone there is Cycling Route 14 Maidstone to Sittingbourne.
 If you have a look at the consultation document on the webpage and review map 1 and 2 (page 8 and 9) you will see there are routes and zones identified for Maidstone, which will be considered for future versions of the KCWIP.